- Knowing the true cost of buying a home will enable you to budget appropriately.

 - If you have bought into a sectional title, the apartment block’s body corporate will have set a levy to pay every month for the general upkeep of the buildings.

-Some suburbs have additional levies that are charged for a street security guard or boom operator.
-While these are sometimes voluntary, if you benefit from the arrangement, it’s good to contribute.
+- Some suburbs have additional levies that are charged for a street security guard or boom operator.

 - When buying a new home, it’s a good idea to assess the security of the other houses in the area.